-4. Attach the fiberglass tape to all four top edges of the air boot.
+- 4. Attach the fiberglass tape to all four top edges of the air boot.
 There is a seam in the bottom segment of the air boot.
 Position the air boot over the knock-out so this seam is facing the rear.
-Attach the air boot to the bottom of the stove with two of the included sheet metal screws.

-- 5. Right the stove and position it in its final position.
+Attach the air boot to the bottom of the stove with two of the included sheet metal screws. - 5.
+Right the stove and position it in its final position.
 Mark the location where the air boot contacts the floor.
 Attach fiberglass tape to the bottom of the air boot so it covers all four edges of the air boot, and telescope the air boot down until it makes contact with the floor.
 Press against the air boot so it seals against the floor. - 6.
 The two holes on the sides of the air boot are used to hold for a screw that keeps the two telescoping segments of the air boot from moving.
 Use the included 9/64" drill bit to drill a hole through the holes and into the top segment of the air boot.
 Then screw the two remaining sheet metal screws into these holes.
 Use touch-up paint to remove scratches from the outside air boot. - 7.
 The outside air boot includes several cover plates.
-Use the cover plate that is 8" wide.
+Use the cover plate that is 6 1/2" wide.
 The rest may be discarded.
-Remove the two screws that hold the piece that fits over the air control rod in place (see the illustration below).
+Remove the two screws that hold the piece that fits over the air control rod in place (see the illustration on the previous page under #3).
 Slide the air control plate in place underneath the air control rod.
 Replace the piece removed from the cover plate.
 The cover plate should form an air-tight seal against the air control portion of the stove.

-REAR BLOWER INSTALLATION (PART NUMBER 79000138)
+REAR BLOWER INSTALLATION (PART # 99000138)

-The rear blower is designed to improve the natural convection of the stove by pushing air through the convection chamber of the stove and causing the heated air to exit through the vents along the top of the stove.
-It attaches underneath the stove at the rear and can not be used on inserts.
-Operating instructions are described in the section "Blower Operation" on page 25.
+The rear blower increases the natural convection of the stove by pushing air through the convection chamber of the stove and causing the heated air to exit through the vents along the top of the stove.
+Operating instructions are on page 20.
 The directions below detail its installation.